Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 Spelt Flour

-Try it: In baked goods (mix with another flour) like muffins, breads and rolls – one of my favorites: Lemon Cranberry Muffins
+Try it: In baked goods (mix with another flour) like muffins, breads and rolls

 top view of flour in canisters

 When purchasing spelt flour, you will see two different types.
-Look for the Whole Spelt flour which contains the hull and also has the most health benefits.
+Look for the Whole Spelt flour which contains the hull and endosperm and also has the most health benefits.
 With White Spelt Flour, the hull has been removed along with most of the nutrition (similar to whole wheat vs white flour).

 Cassava Flour